microsoft/dotnet/releases/net471/KnownIssues/517815-BCL Stack traces are missing source information for frames with debug information in the Portable PDB format.md

 ## Workarounds

 - If you control the build process for the problematic assemblies you may be able to configure it to generate the classic Windows PDB format instead.
-- You could use the [PDB conversion tool](https://github.com/dotnet/symreader-converter) to convert the Portable PDBs into the classic Windows PDB format and deploy those with the application instead.
+- You can use the [PDB conversion tool](https://github.com/dotnet/symreader-converter) to convert the Portable PDBs into the classic Windows PDB format and deploy those with the application instead.

 ## Resolution

-A fix is anticipated in .NET Framework 4.7.2, in the near future, that restores Portable PDB functionality with greatly improved performance.
+A fix is anticipated in .NET Framework 4.7.2 in the near future that restores Portable PDB functionality with greatly improved performance.